When I first viewed the ESEE-6 Survival Knife on the ESEE web site and read the specifications, my reaction was “Now that’s a knife!”

-FYI, ESEE survival knives are produced by Randall’s Adventure Training which was established in 1997 by Jeff Randall and Mike Perrin as an outdoor survival training agency providing global training, gear, and logistical solutions to military and law enforcement agencies as well as civilians in remote environments.
+FYI, ESEE survival knives are produced by Randall’s Adventure Training.
+The company was established in 1997 by Jeff Randall and Mike Perrin as an outdoor survival training agency.
+They provide global training, gear, and logistical solutions to military, law enforcement agencies, and civilians in remote environments.

 Unlike many knife companies, ESEE does not release a new knife simply because it looks good on paper.
-Instead, they personally field test each new prototype before it makes it to the production stage.
-Then, based upon feedback, they tweak the final design and the knife is placed into production.
+Instead, they field test each new prototype before it makes it to the production stage.
+Then, based upon feedback, they tweak the final design and they place the knife into production.

-After that, the finished knife is field tested again stateside and during jungle survival outings in the Peruvian Amazon as well as by numerous users around the world who submit feedback on their experiences with ESEE knives.
-So, when you buy an ESEE knife, you know that you are getting a knife that is specifically designed by experienced experts in outdoor survival.
-Such is the case with the ESSE-6 which is specifically designed to be a dedicated outdoor survival knife.
+After that, they field-test the finished knife again stateside and on jungle survival outings in the Peruvian Amazon.
+Numerous users around the world also submit feedback on their experiences with ESEE knives.
+So, when you buy a knife from the company, you know that you are getting quality.
+You’re getting a knife that’s put to the test by the best survival experts.
+The same goes for the ESSE-6 survival knife.

-In my opinion, this is a very beautiful, functional, and well designed survival knife; although not quite as pretty as the ESEE-5!
-While it is unusual to see a knife with a Drop Point blade this long, the Drop Point is actually a very useful general purpose blade shape since it performs many tasks well.
+In my opinion, this is a very beautiful, functional, and well-designed survival knife.
+Although it’s not quite as pretty as the ESEE-5.
+While it is unusual to see a knife with a Drop Point blade this long, the Drop Point is actually a very useful general purpose blade shape since it can handle many tasks.

 Yet, it transitions into a beautiful sweep with the perfect angle near the tip for skinning game.
 However, I am not entirely certain why the designer decided to grind such a large choil into the blade instead of incorporating the small ricasso used on the ESEE-5.